solana-labs/dapp-scaffold/README.md

 ## program

-Solana program template in Rust by @mvines
+Solana program template in Rust

 ### src/lib.rs
+* process_instruction function is used to run all calls issued to the smart contract

 ## src/actions